Mysteriza/split-bill-web/README.md

-# Firebase Studio
+# Kalkulator Gotong Royong

-This is a NextJS starter in Firebase Studio.
+This is a NextJS application for splitting bills, tailored for Indonesian users.

 To get started, take a look at src/app/page.tsx.